-Courses last one week (except for Stata courses, held on Sunday, which last one day).
-Students can attend for a day, one or two weeks.
-Both introductory and more advanced one-day courses on Stata will be offered.
-All courses offered during the regular course week will be using Stata.
-Teachers come from Harvard University and several European institutions, among whose Karolinska Institutet, Bocconi University and University of Milano-Bicocca.
-Funding is kindly provided by Bocconi University and Stata.
-Limited student tuition scholarships are available; all queries should be addressed to the Summer School organisers, not to IMIA.
+The course teachers come from Harvard School of Public Health, Karolinska Institutet, Bocconi University and University of Milano-Bicocca.
+Funding is kindly provided by Bocconi University and Stata®.
+Limited student tuition scholarships are available for current university students.; all queries should be addressed to the Summer School organisers, not to IMIA.

 Please visit the course homepage for more information about the course: http://www.biostatepi.org or send an email to bioepiedu[at]ki.se

 Enrollment application forms and other contact and query information is on the Summer School website at http://www.biostatepi.org/general_info.htm